imballinst/how-long/README.md

 Arsenal won 1-0 against Norwich City in a Premier League match, with Pierre-Emerick Aubameyang scoring the only goal.
 ```

 As usual, at the top, we have the frontmatter.
-This will be used to identify the "collection" name.
+This will be used to identify the "collection" name in the form of `title` field.

 After the frontmatter, we will have these structure:

 1. **Heading 2**: this will be the title of the event.
 2. **ISO8601 date comment**: this will be the date of occurrence of the event.